domZippilli/gcsfast/README.md

 *Download a series of objects described in a file*

-`gcsfast -l DEBUG download2 files.txt`
+`gcsfast -l DEBUG download-many files.txt`

 *Upload from stdin with a fixed slice size*

-`gcsfast -l DEBUG stream_upload gs://mybucket/mystream`
+`gcsfast -l DEBUG upload-stream gs://mybucket/mystream`

 *Upload from file/FIFO with a fixed slice size*

-`gcsfast -l DEBUG stream_upload gs://mybucket/mystream myfile`
+`gcsfast -l DEBUG upload-stream gs://mybucket/mystream myfile`